mageplaza/magento-2-seo/README.md

-# Magento 2 SEO Extension by Mageplaza
+# Magento 2 SEO Extension - FREE Module

 [Mageplaza SEO for Magento 2](https://www.mageplaza.com/magento-2-seo-extension/) is a bundle of outstanding features that are auto-active when you install it from Mageplaza without any code modifications.
 It is also friendly with your store if you need to insert meta keywords and meta descriptions for your product.
 It will do perfectly for your better SEO.